 If making the salsa, any ripe mango may be used.
 However, Ataulfo or champagne mangos are especially sweet and creamy and are less fibrous than other common varieties.
 With their high flesh-to-seed ratio, Ataulfos make an ideal choice in any recipe calling for mango–or simply to eat as is.

-Interestingly, though they are much smaller than the mangoes we see in stores year round, the fruit yield per mango—about one cup–matches other common varieties.
+Interestingly, though they are much smaller than the mangoes we see in stores year round, the fruit yield per Ataulfo mango (about one cup) matches other common varieties.
 Widely available from March through July, their skin will turn a deep golden color and small wrinkles will appear when fully ripe.
-Squeeze gently to judge ripeness–they should be a bit softer than you might expect.
+Squeeze gently to judge ripeness – they should be a bit softer than a ripe pear.

 Click here for easy cutting instructions or use the photo, below, as a guide.

-Tip: Cutting the flank steak, crosswise, into four or five pieces makes shredding easier later–and no long, stringy pieces! ⇩⇩
+Tip: Cutting the flank steak, crosswise, into several pieces makes shredding easier later – and no long, stringy pieces! ↓↓

-Prep ahead options: For added ease, chop the vegetables in advance–even the night before–and store them in an airtight container or a bag in the fridge.
+Prep ahead options: For added ease, chop the vegetables in advance – even the night before – and store them in an airtight container or bag in the fridge.
 You can even mix the spice mixture in advance.

 Mango Pineapple Salsa is optional…but highly recommended!